keeganquinn/cwnmyr-build/README.md

 Be sure to select the Personal Telco Node metapackage, as well as the correct hardware options.
 When you're done, there should be a `.config` file in the working directory.
-Send it to `keeganquinn@gmail.com`, or open an issue or pull request on the github page for this project with a description of the new target platform to have it included in the distribution.
+Send it to `keeganquinn@gmail.com`, or open an issue or pull request on the GitHub page for this project with a description of the new target platform to have it included in the distribution.